daveborrel/patient_intake/README.md

 Technologies:

 - [MaterialsUI](https://mui.com/material-ui/getting-started/installation/)
-- Redux for practicing management of state
+- Using local storage for now to keep track of the patients.